Mar Vista Animal Medical Center

 AFTER IT IS CONFIRMED AS CALCIUM OXALATE,

-THE GOAL IS PREVENTION OF FUTURE STONES.
+THE GOAL IS PREVENTION OF FUTURE STONES AND REMOVING ANY ADDITIONAL STONES.

 STONE PREVENTION